SitecorePowerShell/Book/libraries-and-scripts.md

 #### Fields

-**Interactive:** The following fields support the two custom rules as well as a variety of out-of-the-box rules.
+**Interactive** : The following fields support the two custom rules as well as a variety of out-of-the-box rules.

 * **ShowRule** : Show if rules are met or not defined
  * **PowerShell**